MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 }
 ```

+## Assignment

-Assignment: write an application that can calculate a person's tax.
+Write an application that can calculate a person's tax.

 - Your app should be able to accept the gross amount a person has earned
 - Your app should be able to calculate income tax and national insurance
 - Your app should be able to show the student loan repayment amount, if applicable
 - Your app should be able to tell the person their tax code, depending on how much they earn
-- Finally, your app should tell the person there net pay for the month
+- Finally, your app should tell the person their net pay for the month

 [main](/swe)|[prev](/swe/mod1/wk2/day5.html)|[next](/swe/mod2/wk1/day2.html)